 One day (at some point between the years 964-968 if you want to be specific), these discarded objects decided to fight back!

 Not happy about being abandoned by the side of the road, the objects came to life.
 One hundred of them turned into monsters (or yokai in Japanese) and marched along Ichiijo Dori.

 In time, and with the help of some Buddhist priests, the Yokai saw the error of their ways and gave up haunting the locals.
 Yet now, many years later the shopkeepers on the street celebrate their plight with little monster models placed outside their shops.

 There are officially 21 monsters marked on the Yokai Street monster map (but I think there might be a few others that have joined them)

 The variety of them is amazing – some are actually fully-formed figures, others more like cardboard signs – a few seemed to be cobbled together from leftover umbrellas and bits of rag or old brooms (which is kind of appropriate once you know the story of how they apparently came about in the first place), but each was fabulously quirky in its own way.

-How to Get The Best From Yokai Monster Street
+How to Get the Most Out of Yokai Street

 When I was trying to hunt out info on Kyoto’s Monster Street, there were a lot of disappointed people out there who had gone to Yokai Street when the shops were closed and only seen one or two little creatures.